kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/draft-20251010-multipod-pdb.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

+Yes, update the PDB to remove the field.

 ###### What happens if we reenable the feature if it was previously rolled back?

+It will be enabled again, there should not be any disruptions.

 ###### Are there any tests for feature enablement/disablement?